 When designing anything you need to think about your goal.
-Just like movements in CrossFit, your website needs to be functional and goal oriented.
+Just like movements in CrossFit, your website needs to be functional and goal-oriented.
 Explosive hip openings aren’t just for show, they’re the best way to move load overhead.
 Before laying out flashy designs for your CrossFit website you need to identify its goals.

 CrossFit websites have three key goals:

-- Build community within existing membership
+- Build community within the existing membership

 - Encourage new members to join

 It’s common for most gyms to focus on the first aspect.
 While that is part of the reason for building a website it doesn’t achieve the entire Cross website strategy and misses out on opportunities to grow a bigger and better CrossFit affiliate.